 Maybe This Is Not the MVP You Are Looking for?

 With the boom of startups, the MVP gained a sacred must-have image.
 Nevertheless, one should understand that MVP is not a magic pill that solves all troubles.
+There is no MVP business!
 Here’s what David Schwartz, Senior Director of Product Management of Wix (One of the biggest website development platforms to date) said about MVP:

 “People are mistaken about what MVP is.
 MVP is not a product you’re taking out there.
 The product you’re taking out there is called the First Phase.
 MVP is an experiment!”

 And we had several cases when clients insisted on development of MVP while all they were needed is an experiment or a deep market research.
-Moreover, there are also many reasons why you may dump MVP and make a full-bodied product.
+Moreover, there are also many reasons why you may dump MVP in your business and make a full-bodied product form start.

 - MVP is not a profitable product you can sell.